OpenNews/srccon-2020/homepage.md

 ### Who attends SRCCON events

-Our participants represent organizations ranging from massive to tiny, and come from all over the US and many other countries.
+Our participants represent organizations ranging from massive to tiny, and come from all over the U.S. and many other countries.
 Accessibility is a core value, and we always offer [live session transcripts and tons of documentation](https://2019.srccon.org/documentation/) for those who can't attend in person.
 This year, we're excited to expand possibilities for attendees even further.
 Much of the SRCCON program will be available across multiple time zones and through asynchronous participation—if you need to take care of the popsicle your kid just dropped on the floor or step away for an urgent call, we want to make it possible to participate around the complexity of this moment.

 SRCCON participants are developers, designers, journalists, editors, and allies: the practitioners and leaders who are transforming their newsrooms into more representative and innovative places to work.
 Participants come to SRCCON to change journalism by creating more intentional processes, better relationships with the communities they cover, and new ways to engage and inform people.